 “and how from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus.
 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work” (2 Tim 3:15-16).

-In contrast to the “weak women burdened with sins and led astray by various passions” who were captured by those who opposed truth, a young Timothy was influenced by women who embraced truth: “I am reminded of your sincere faith, a faith that dwelt first in your grandmother Lois and your mother Eunice and now, I am sure, dwells in you as well.”
+In contrast to the “weak women burdened with sins and led astray by various passions” who were captured by those who opposed the truth, a young Timothy was influenced by women who embraced the truth: “I am reminded of your sincere faith, a faith that dwelt first in your grandmother Lois and your mother Eunice and now, I am sure, dwells in you as well.”
 (2 Tim 1:5).

 The godless people Paul described in the opening verses of the chapter, did not have the power to live transformed lives.
-The power they lacked, was not power to operate in the supernatural, but the power of God for salvation.
-That power, is in the gospel: “For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek” )Romans 1:16).
+The power they lacked, was not the power to operate in the supernatural, but the power of God for salvation.
+That power is in the gospel: “For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek” )Romans 1:16).
 A gospel that Paul never compromised:

 “For Jews demand signs and Greeks seek wisdom, but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles,” (1 Cor 1:22)